Gralach/LeetCode/README.md

 # LeetCode
-Compilation of LeetCode exercises done using Golang, created using LeetSync
+Compilation of LeetCode exercises done created using LeetSync